CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 ## Task 2: Train and Label data

-This task uploads and labels invoice documents to train a custom model in Document Intelligence Studio.
+In this task, you will upload and labels invoice documents to train a custom model in Document Intelligence Studio.
 It defines key fields like Organization and Address, then trains the model using the labeled data.
 Finally, it tests the model with new documents to verify accurate field extraction and review confidence scores.
 In this step, you will upload 6 training documents to train the model.

 1. Click on **Browse for files**.